How RuPaul’s Drag Race went from trans-exclusionary to trans revolutionary

 As Drag Race continues its upwards trajectory with trans representation and inclusion, we’ve even reached the stage where RuPaul has now spoken up against Republican lawmakers pushing drag bans and anti-trans healthcare bills – a far cry from the queen who once made use of transphobic slurs all those years ago.

-In an age where each day brings a fresh wave of hateful legislation and divisive rhetoric aimed at the LGBTQ+ community, Colby scooping the crown on one one of the most prolific competition series around the globe would send a powerful message: Drag Race stands in support of trans people, and the revolution is coming.
+In an age where each day brings a fresh wave of hateful legislation and divisive rhetoric aimed at the LGBTQ+ community – not least with Trump set to re-enter the White House for a second term as President – Drag Race needs to continue to stand in support of trans people, who need it now, more than ever.